rcorredorj/django-website/README.md

 Simple website using Django 1.5.2, Python 2.7.3, SQLite3, and Bootstrap 2.3.2.
 ==============

+NEW: 06/09 Using XTK (last version until today, no version number).
+I display two simple ASCII VTK files in the same renderer.
 NEW: 30/07 Using Highcharts 3.0.2.
 Be careful with the license for commercial websites.

 IN ENGLISH: